liamsmith3194/ace-of-steaks/README.md

 1. Log in to Heroku.
 On your dashboard, click "New" and then click "Create new app".

 2. Fill in the field for App name - It must be a unique name to Heroku.
-    -   Then select the region of Europe and click "Create app"
+    -   Then select the region of Europe and click "Create app".

 ![Heroku - New app](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/heroku-create-app.PNG)

 3. In the "Resources" tab, scroll down to "Add-ons" and search for "Heroku Postgres".
-    -   Once selected and saved in the "Settings" tab click "Reveal Config Vars", this produces a database url
+    -   Once selected and saved in the "Settings" tab click "Reveal Config Vars", this produces a database url.

 ![Heroku - Add Heroku Postgres](https://raw.githubusercontent.com/liamsmith3194/ace-of-steaks/main/static/images/readme-images/heroku-resources.PNG)

-4. In GitPod set up a env.py file in the repository.
+4. In GitPod set up an env.py file in the repository.
     -   Create an environment variable for "DATABASE_URL" and paste the value from Heroku.
     -   Create an environment variable for "SECRET_KEY" and create your key using any characters available.